andreipletosu/Assignment-tecnico/README.md

 ## How to install
 > [!NOTE]
-> YOU HAVE TO MAKE AN ACCOUNT by clicking on Sign Up then Log In
+> You have to register first by clicking on Sign Up then Login into the site and use it
 ### Docker setup

 I installed Docker using WSL 2 and used a **Microsoft SQL server** on Ubuntu